ServiceNow/sn-a2a/README.md

 4. **Run it**:
 * CLI loop: `uv run python main.py`

-Output with a prompt like `Categorize ITSM Incident INC0019104` looks roughly like this:
+Output with a prompt like `Categorize ITSM Incident INC0019104` (AI Agent sysid `900cf9f09f4f1210579fa9e9d90a1c4a`) looks roughly like this:

 ```
 Using existing auth token from A2A_CLIENT_AUTH_TOKEN...